-The Springfield police department will be out in force when the cabinet member and the Pope meet August 2nd.
+The Springfield Police Department will be out in force when the cabinet member and the pope meet on August 2nd.

-The White House said Monday it was happy about the House’s vote of 302 to 132.
+The White House said Monday it was happy about the House’s vote of 302-132.

-The United Nations session will get under way with a debate on the topic of free trade versus protectionism.
+The U.N. session will get underway with a debate on the topic of free trade vs. protectionism.

-The temperature fell by noon to —10 degrees.
+The temperature fell by noon to10 degrees.

 Edit the following story for both content and AP Style.